kestrelwp/better-recent-comments/readme.txt

 == Screenshots ==

-1. This page shows recent comments added to a page using the [better_recent_comments] shortcode.
+1. This page shows comments added to a page using the shortcode.
 1. Adding the Better Recent Comments widget to the sidebar.

 == Changelog ==